lagom/lagom/docs/manual/common/gettingstarted/Installation.md

 To install Maven, see the official [Maven installation page](https://maven.apache.org/install.html).

-There are many other ways to install Maven, Lagom should work with Maven no matter how it was installed, as long as it is a recent Maven version (we recommend at least Maven 3.3).
+Lagom requires at least Maven 3.2.1, earlier versions of Maven will not work with Lagom.
+We recommend that you use at least Maven 3.3.
+When checking your Maven version, make sure also that your IDE is configured to use a recent Maven version, many IDEs use an older version by default.

 ## Installing sbt